greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_DATABASE.html.md

 :   If `false`, then no one can connect to this database.
 The default is `true`, allowing connections \(except as restricted by other mechanisms, such as `GRANT/REVOKE CONNECT`\).

 connlimit
-:   The maximum number of concurrent connections allowed to this database.
+:   The maximum number of concurrent connections allowed to this database on the coordinator.
 The default is `-1`, no limit.
 Greenplum Database superusers are exempt from this limit.

 istemplate
 :   If `true`, then this database can be cloned by any user with `CREATEDB` privileges; if `false` \(the default\), then only superusers or the owner of the database can clone it.
 Note that template databases cannot be dropped.